 Additionally, Sword Burst’s force damage is a small, but welcome advantage for the spell.
-Force damage is the least resisted damage type in DnD 5e, as only 2 creatures in the game’s main sourcebooks are immune to it, and only 5 are resistant.
+Force damage is the least resisted damage type in DnD 5e, as only two creatures in the game’s main sourcebooks are immune to it, and only five are resistant.

 Sword Burst 5e Compared to Thunderclap

 Thunderclap deals thunder damage (not a common immunity/resistance either, but still more common than force damage) and forces a Constitution saving throw instead of Dexterity.
 Monster’s Constitution modifiers tend to be higher than their Dexterity modifiers, so Sword Burst will land more reliably against more enemies.